- Audio Editing Guide

-And the other, a bunch sound waves that reach your ears after getting bounced off of different surfaces.
+And the other, a bunch of sound waves that reach your ears after getting bounced off different surfaces.
 This set of echoes reach your eardrums later and is quieter (due to lesser energy).

-For instance, reverb at tunnels or caves is different from the reverb audio effect of cathedrals or halls.
+For instance, Reverb at tunnels or caves is different from the reverb audio effect of cathedrals or halls.

-Reverb audio effects can be generated digitally with the help of reverb plugins to create multiple echoes algorithmically and by manipulating the delay, level or frequency response.
+Reverb audio effects can be generated digitally with the help of reverb plugins to create multiple echoes algorithmically and by manipulating the Delay, level, or frequency response.

-Part 4: Audio effects - Panning
+Part 3: Audio effects - Panning

 The panning audio effect is generally created to cast an illusion that the source of the sound is moving from one position of the stage to another.
 This is achieved by distributing the sound signal in a multichannel or a stereo field.

-With the help of auto-pan, you can define the time span during which the sound must sweep across the stereo field.
+With the help of an auto-pan, you can define the time span during which the sound must sweep across the stereo field.

 Usually, the lead elements like vocals or the low-frequency elements like bassline drums panned to the center.
-This is because the center is the busiest and also these sound elements ground your mix.
+This is because the center is the busiest, and also these sound elements ground your mix.

-Part 5: Audio effects - Equalization
+Part 4: Audio effects - Equalization

 The sound frequency that falls into the range from 20 to 20,000 Hz is the audible sound spectrum of human ears.
-With EQ technique, this spectrum is split into different sections referred as bands.
+With the EQ technique, this spectrum is split into different sections referred to as bands.

-Remember, EQ-ing works on existing spectrum only by altering the fragments to create novel-sounding effects.
+Remember, EQ-ing works on the existing spectrum only by altering the fragments to create novel-sounding effects.
 EQ audio effects are majorly used to define a character or tone of the soundtrack.

 Moreover, you can define different types of sound characters with the help of different EQ audio effects.
 For instance, a digital plugin EQ is far more transparent sounding when compared to a vintage EQ.

-Part 6: Audio effects - Delay and Echo
+Part 5: Audio effects - Delay and Echo

-The foundation to add reverb or chorus-like other audio effects is furnished by Delay.
+The foundation to add Reverb or chorus-like other audio effects is furnished by Delay.
 Hence, it is prominently utilized by several mixing engineers.

-Echo is too falls under the time-based audio effect, which is developed due to the Delay audio effect.
+The echo also falls under the time-based audio effect, which is developed due to the Delay audio effect.
 An echoing effect is simulated at various intervals when Delay audio effect features playback heads or "taps" that are heard apart.

-Part 7: Audio effects - Distortion
+Part 6: Audio effects - Distortion

 By manipulating the bit rate or the sampling rate, Bit-crushing is achieved.
 This, eventually, adds harmony to the sound.